fossas/fossa-cli/docs/features/vendored-dependencies.md

 - If you also want to scan all files directly in that directory, add a second entry with the directory followed by `/*`.
 E.g. `path/to/scan/*`.

+### Path filtering and Windows

+You must always use `/` as a path separator in your path filters.
+The CLI will convert these to `\` when you run in a Windows environment.

 ### Debugging your path filters

 If you want to see what files we are scanning with your current `.fossa.yml` file, you can use the `fossa license-scan fossa-deps` command: